dmbarbour/glas/docs/GlasApps.md

 An application has a memory consisting of set of mutable variables, which are identified by arbitrary values.
 Each variable contains a value or is undefined.
 By default, variables are undefined.

-In addition to a few general-purpose methods, there are several specialized methods to avoid conflicts for simple models of buffers and counters.
-For example, multiple black-box writers may blindly increment a number or append a list without conflict.
+In addition to a few general-purpose methods, there are several specialized methods to avoid conflicts for simple models of queues and counters.
+For example, multiple black-box writers may blindly increment a number or addend a list without conflict.

-#### Methods

 General purpose methods for variables:

 * **get** - Response is value contained in defined variable.
 Fails if undefined.
 * **set:Value** - Update defined variable to contain Value.
 Response is unit.
 Fails if undefined.
 * **new:Value** - Update undefined variable to contain Value.
 Response is unit.
 Fails if defined.
 * **del** - Delete the variable's definition.
-Response is unit, or fails if already undefined.
+Response is unit.
+Fails if undefined.

-Specialized methods for buffers:
+Specialized methods for queues:

-* **read:Count** - Removes first Count items from head of list variable.
+* **deq:Count** - Removes first Count items from head of list variable.
 Response is the sublist it removes.
-Fails for non-list variables or if the variable contains fewer than Count items.
+Fails for non-list variables or if the list contains fewer than Count items.
-* **unread:\[List, Of, Vals\]** - Prepends list to head of list variable.
-Response is unit, or fails for non-list variables.
-* **write:\[List, Of, Vals\]** - Addends list to tail of list variable.
+* **enq:\[List, Of, Vals\]** - Addends to tail of list variable.
 Response is unit, or fails for non-list variables.

 Specialized methods for counters: